red-green-coding/object-mapper-benchmark/README.md

 This is a bit less convenient, and we solely see reasons to use it.

-## When to share an ObjectMapper between different components?
-When ObjectMappers share the same configuration, there's typically no need to employ separate instances.
-However, you might wonder when it becomes necessary to utilize distinct configurations.
-In many scenarios, JSON serves as the go-to format for external system communication.
-These systems, though, might use JSON in slightly varying manners.
-For instance, consider a peculiar legacy system that formats timestamps in an unconventional manner, while other systems adhere to the ISO-8601-compatible string format.
-In such situations, opting for ObjectMappers with distinct configurations becomes entirely justifiable.

 ## Passing the mapper as a dependency vs using a global reference